nycmeshnet/nycmeshnet.github.io/download/index.md

 * Click "Upload"
 * You will get a "third-party" warning.
 Ignore this and click "Update"

 Wait ten minutes or so.
-It now has a SSID name like "nycmesh 1a2b" and a random IP of the form 10.x.x.x
+It now has a SSID name like "-NYC Mesh- 1a2b" and a random IP of the form 10.x.x.x

 * Plug an ethernet cable from LAN on your current router to LAN on the power supply, and from POE to the **secondary** input on the NanoStation.